 Ellen Carpenter is a Lead at The MITRE Corporation.
 Her experience in organizational change spans both public and private sectors.

-Hone your skills and expertise in organizational design with LBL’s Mastering Agile Organization Design Certification program.
+Hone your skills and expertise in organizational design with LBL’s Mastering Adaptive Organizational Design Certification program.

 This certification program trains professionals from all sectors to construct high-performing, agile and responsive organizations.
 Program participants will learn how to anticipate and overcome shifting priorities and unforeseeable obstacles through the practical application of organizational design principles, by strengthening team collaboration and by placing more emphasis on systems thinking, planning and action.

 - June 7-9, 14-6 & 21-23